 Neuroscience is a broad, multidisciplinary field concerned with the nervous system, its components, and functional activities, including behavior and consciousness.
 How do nerve cells function and develop, and how do they communicate?
 How do brains work, and how have they evolved?
 What is the nature of consciousness, and the neural basis for behaviors and for human brain dysfunction?
 These are among the many questions being answered by contemporary neuroscience.

 Neuroscience at Trinity involves faculty from the Departments of Biology, Chemistry, Engineering, Philosophy, and Psychology.
-The major is designed to give students a fundamental grounding in the sciences, and the flexibility to direct their studies towards biological, behavioral, and cognitive aspects of neuroscience.
+The major is designed to give students a fundamental grounding in the sciences, and the flexibility to direct their studies towards cellular/molecular, systems/behavioral or cognitive/clinical aspects of neuroscience.
 A major in neuroscience can lead to a career in scientific research, the health professions, education, business, law, or government.
 The Trinity major also prepares students for further study in graduate school and medical school.

 Click here and here for students' perspectives on the neuroscience major at Trinity.

 All majors take an introductory neuroscience course, Brain and Behavior, and both introductory biology and chemistry courses.
-Neuroscience majors all participate in a neuroscience methodology course with rotations to various labs and a senior seminar that involves reading primary journal articles and then bringing the authors to campus.
+Neuroscience majors are encouraged to participate in a neuroscience methodology course with rotations to various labs and are required to participate in a senior seminar that involves reading primary journal articles and then bringing the authors to campus.
 Courses include Neurobiology, Behavioral Neuroscience, Cognitive Neuroscience, Sensory Systems, Neurochemistry, Minds and Brains, Human Neuropsychology, and Cellular and Molecular Neuroscience.

 There are also extensive opportunities and encouragement for students to experience and explore the world of professional research in Trinity's exceptional, state-of-the-art laboratory facilities through designing and performing their own laboratory research studies.
 Working closely with the faculty, students take advantage of opportunities to do research.
 Students are also encouraged to do independent research with one of the faculty members on campus or at the nearby Olin Neuropsychiatry Research Center with fMRI facilities.